ColtonFindley/CS3300-LEaiRNS/README.md

 ## Installation

-Step 1: Download all the required files for the chrome extension – manifest.json, background.js, buttonscript.js, content.js, sidebar.js, sidebar.html, sidebar.css
+Step 1: Download all the required files for the chrome extension from the GitHub – manifest.json, background.js, buttonscript.js, content.js, sidebar.js, sidebar.html, sidebar.css

+Step 2: Obtain your own Google Gemini API key.
+(Obtain Gemini API Keys)

+Step 3: In sidebar.js, on line 10, replace “API_KEY” with your own API key (surrounded by double quotes).

-Step 2: Store all of these files in a folder.
+Step 4: Store all these files in a new folder.

-Step 3: Navigate to chrome://extensions/ on a Chrome browser.
+Step 5: Navigate to chrome://extensions/ on a Chrome browser.

-Step 4: At the top right, turn on Developer Mode.

-Step 5: Click Load unpacked.

-Step 6: Find and select the extension folder.
+Step 6: In the top right of the screen, enable “Developer mode”.

+Step 7: In the top left of the screen, click “Load unpacked”.

+Step 8: Select the folder you created containing the files for the extension.

 ## Known Bugs / Flaws